JPeikert/microblogger/README.md

 $ rails server
 ```

-Uses SendGrid in production, on Heroku
+Uses SendGrid in production, on Heroku.

 For more information, see the
 [*Ruby on Rails Tutorial* book](http://www.railstutorial.org/book).